 Both crowns and bridges are very durable and strong.
 Crowns can last as long as 30 years, and bridges can last as long as 15.

 How much will a dental bridge cost?

-The cost of a dental bridge depends on what kind of bridge Dr. Moore recommends.
+The cost of a dental bridge in Colorado Springs depends on what kind of bridge Dr. Moore recommends.
 It can also depend on what he needs to do to prepare the adjoining teeth.

 Stetson Hills Dental takes many different kinds of insurance, such as Aetna, Blue Cross/Blue Shield, Carrington, Cigna, MetLife, and New York Life.
 The staff at Stetson Hills Dental will be happy to do all they can to help patients find out what, if any, of the dental bridge procedure insurance will cover.

 Even if you don’t have insurance, you don’t have to live with missing teeth!
 Stetson Hills Dental accepts personal checks as well as Visa, MasterCard, Discover and American Express.
 They also offer financing plans, an incentive for full-payment prior to treatment, and discounts on full-family treatment.